Alexander Wilson (ornithologist): From teaching to ornithology

 With a nephew, Wilson left Scotland in May 1794 at the age of and landed in Delaware.
 He walked to Philadelphia where he tried work in printing and weaving.
 Opportunities were scarce for weavers in the Philadelphia area, and Wilson turned to teaching.

 Wilson taught at the Milestown School in Bristol Township, the present-day East Oak Lane neighborhood of Philadelphia, for five years from 1796 to 1801.
-A scandalous affair with a married woman in 1801 forced him to leave.
 He then moved on to teach briefly in New Jersey.

 Eventually, Wilson settled into a position at Gray's Ferry, Pennsylvania, and took up residence in nearby Kingsessing.
 There, he met the famous naturalist William Bartram, who encouraged Wilson's interest in ornithology and painting.

 Resolved to publish a collection of illustrations of all the birds of North America, Wilson traveled widely, collecting and painting.
-He also secured subscribers to fund his work, the nine-volume American Ornithology (1808–1814).
-Of the 268 species of birds illustrated in its pages, 26 had not previously been described.
+He also secured subscribers to fund his work, the nine-volume American Ornithology (1808–1814), which was published by Bradford & Inskeep, booksellers in Philadelphia.
+Wilson's primary engraver was Alexander Lawson (c.1773–1846), who completed 50 (60%) of the copper plates used to produce the hand-colored prints (76 total) that were interleaved in each volume.
+Of the 268 species of birds described in its pages, 26 had not previously been described.
 His illustrations of birds in poses were an inspiration for James Audubon and other illustrators and naturalists.

 In 1813, Wilson was elected a member of the American Philosophical Society.